arotenberg/n-queens-variant/README.md

 I used a recursive function to implement the backtracking.
 If we were expecting input sizes of _N_ = 1000 or more, I would want to switch to a heap-allocated stack to avoid the possibility of stack overflow.
 In practice, however, my implementation will take an unreasonable amount of time to run long before stack overflow becomes a serious concern.

 I wrote the code for Java 8 compatibility, since this version of Java is still widely deployed.
 An idiomatic Java 14 version would be identical except for possibly replacing a couple local variable types with `var`.

+This program is not necessarily very representative of my software design style for larger projects.
+There are only two classes in `src/main/java` and one test class in `src/test/java`, because the problem didn't seem to call for more.
+When I'm not writing little programs with tight inner loops, I tend to use a lot more wrapper types, Guava immutable collections, etc.